This series came from years of obsession over these modern classics.

 Ready to hang.

-This print is also available in 8x8 or 5x5 paper format. just ask.
+This image is also available in 8x8 or 5x5 paper format or as a greeting card, just ask.

 Please note that computer monitors can shift colours and what you see on your screen might have slight variances from the print you receive.

 copyright non-transferable with sale.